 - You will need to complete 15 credits in a school-approved study abroad program.

-- You should consult with Dr. Mary Beth Pinto before you actually enroll in an education abroad program to determine if and where the study abroad courses will fit into your program requirements.
-For more information about education abroad, you may see Dr. Mary Beth Pinto, Marketing discipline lead or Ms. Ruth Pflueger, coordinator of the Learning Resource Center (located in the Library).
-You may also check the University Office of Education Abroad website.
+- You should consult with your adviser before you actually enroll in an education abroad program to determine if and where the study abroad courses will fit into your program requirements.
+For more information about education abroad, you may see Ms. Ruth Pflueger, coordinator of the Learning Resource Center (located in the Library).
+You also may check the University Office of Education Abroad website.